Master of Arts in

 (Dr. Frank James teaching recorded course lectures)

-(Dr. Richard Newton and others teaching recorded course lectures)
+(Dr. Richard Newton and others recorded course lectures)

 Program Learning Outcomes